fairDataSociety/fds.js/readme.md

 ----
 #### Attributes

-- subdomain (string) the username of the account #todo change this to username
+- subdomain (string) the username of the account
 - address (string) the address of the account
 - publicKey (string) the public key of the account
 - privateKey (string) the private key of the account